MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-track-demand-supply.md

 ---
-title: How to Track Relations Between Demand and Supply | Microsoft Docs
+title: Track Relations Between Demand and Supply
-description: From any supply or demand document in the so-called order network, you can track the order demand (tracked quantity), forecast, blanket sales order, or planning parameter (untracked quantity) that has given rise to the planning line in question.
+description: This topic explains the different ways to track relations between demand and supply such as tracking linked items and dealing with untracked planing elements.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual